Brazoria County Court at Law No. 2

 Meet Thomas Pfeiffer

-Thomas is a conservative Republican who is seeking to continue his career in public service as Judge of Brazoria County Court at Law No. 2.
-Thomas’ career reflects extensive and balanced experience as a Prosecutor, Military Defense Attorney, and Judge.
+Judge Thomas Pfeiffer is a proven conservative Republican who is seeking to continue his career in public service as Judge of Brazoria County Court at Law No. 2.
+Judge Pfeiffer's career reflects extensive and balanced experience as a former Prosecutor, Military Defense Attorney and Judge.

 PERSONAL BACKGROUND